-Where Is Amber Rose’s Boyfriend Val Chmerkovskiy?
+Where Is Amber Rose’s Boyfriend, Val Chmerkovskiy?
 Muva Shows Off Other Men On Instagram

 Amber Rose and boyfriend Val Chmerkovskiy have been seen recently getting hot and heavy.
 Rumor has it that Amber and Val are getting very serious after meeting on the set of Dancing With The Stars just a few months ago.
-So where is Amber Rose’s boyfriend and who are these other men that she is showing off on Instagram?
+So where is Amber Rose’s boyfriend, and who are these other men that she is showing off on Instagram?

-Amber recently posed on Instagram with the “Meme King” known on Instagram as Booty Eater and whose Instagram username is @Supervillain909 who has 240,000 Instagram followers.
+Amber recently posed on Instagram with the “Meme King,” known on Instagram as Booty Eater, whose Instagram username is @Supervillain909.
+Booty Eater has 240,000 Instagram followers.
 Many of the memes shared on his page are of an adult nature and way too graphic to be shared here.

 A photo posted by Bootyeater Extraordinaire (@supervillain909) on